 Conference speakers who are employed by or a trustee of a library (academic, public, school, special), a library agency, or library school located in the State of Illinois are required to register and pay the appropriate registration fee for the conference.
 Speakers from outside the Illinois library community will receive a one-day waiver of their registration fee.

 While the Conference Program Committee understands that program copy is written several months before the conference, and that there can be many developments between now and then, it requests that your presentation accurately reflect the program description you have submitted.
 Program attendees should experience the program they intended to attend.
 Also, the program should fit your time slot, allowing 10 to 15 minutes for questions.

 In addition, please ensure that your program ends on time – especially if there is a program scheduled after yours.
 The speakers for the next program will need time to check their AV and prepare the room.

 The standard room set-up is theater-style to capacity.
-A head table for 4 will be standard; microphones will be set in rooms where they are required.
-Each room will have a table at the rear of the room for handouts.
+A podium and head table for 4 will be standard.

 Each program room will include a projector, screen, and wireless internet connection.
 If your program requires additional equipment, please email Cyndi Robinson at firstname.lastname@example.org by September 15.

 Each podium and head table will have microphones.
 For the comfort and accessibility of all program attendees, please use the provided microphones.